crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/lapi_management.md

 ### Client

 By default, `crowdsec` and `cscli` use `127.0.0.1:8080` as the default Local API.
-However you might want to use a remote API and configure a different endpoint for your api client.
+However you might want to use a remote API and configure a different endpoint for your API client.

 #### Register to a remote API server